domiballoch/bookstoreV2/README.md

 <br/>username: root

 <h4>Logging level</h4>
+Uses logback with console and rolling appender to project path
-info - set filepath as/if required
+<br/>level: info - set filepath as/if required